noken-travel/strapi/docs/v3.x/concepts/controllers.md

 ### Example

 In this example, we are defining a specific route in `./api/hello/config/routes.json` that takes `Hello.index` as handler.
-For more information on routing, please see the [Routing documentation](./routing.md)

 It means that every time a request `GET /hello` is sent to the server, Strapi will call the `index` action in the `Hello.js` controller.
 Our `index` action will return `Hello World!`.
 You can also return a JSON object.